Teke people: Ethnography and traditions

 Teke masks are mainly used in traditional dancing ceremonies such as wedding, funeral, and initiation ceremonies of young men entering adult hood.
 The mask is also used as a social and political identifier of social structure within a tribe or family.

 Religion

 The Teke people are monotheistic and believe in Nzambi their supreme deity.
 He is said to have created everything including the earth, water, and sky.
 He also has control over life and death.
-The elder who is the village religious leader is called the Mpugu.
+He is also not directly praised.
+Nzambi is seen as too far above humans to interfere in their affairs.
+The elder who is the village's religious leader is called the Mpugu.
 His power is marked by a large wooden figure known as Tara-Mantsie (father of the earth) which allows his powers to affect all the villagers.
 Unlike the Tara-Mantsie, the normal figurative statues can only affect a single person.The Teke also believe in ancestor and nature spirits that act as intermediaries between Nzambi and the living.
+These spirits inhabit both living and nonliving things.
+They can be both complimented and offended, and are given anthropomorphic properties, which can affect whether the spirit is kind or aggressive.
+Of these spirits, Nkwimbali is the most relevant and important.
+Nkwimbali resides in waterfalls and is often given sacrifices.
+They also believe all living things have both a soul and breath of life.
+When a living things dies, the soul is freed and became a spirit and the breath of life is passed to give life to a new thing.

+The Teke religion has both the Ancestor Cult and the Cult of Spirits.
+The Ancestor Cult has their own funerary rites and believes in maintaining and caring for the deceased ancestors.
+This is done through maintaining the place near the village where the deceased ancestors inhabit after death, which can be a variety of places like caves, clearing, or waterfalls near the edge of villages, and providing offerings like food or sacrifices.
+When dissatisfied, they will punish the living family members by making their livestock sick or driving them mad.
+The Cult of Spirits meets in temples, unlike the Ancestor Cult, and has special huts near by which hold statues of the spirits and is where sacrifices take place.
+The sacrifices the Cult of Spirits practice were once human sacrifices, but by the 19th century this was quickly changed to animal sacrifice.
+This cult also have to keep the spirits happy and satisfied through offerings and sacrifices or they risk medicines and Bilongo to stop working.